Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 BAROVIAN COMMONERS

-A loud clamor fills the unhallowed halls of Ravenloft.
-Cries of"Kill the vampire!" are mixed with bold voices shouting,"Never again!" and"To the crypts!"
+A loud clamour fills the unhallowed halls of Ravenloft.
+Cries of "Kill the vampire!" are mixed with bold voices shouting, "Never again!" and "To the crypts!"

 Angry villagers who have entered the castle brandish torches and pitchforks in a ridiculous display of force.
 Everywhere they go, they shout for justice.
 They follow the characters unless prevented from doing so.
 As long as these [[Barovians]] are with the adventurers, random encounters occur on a roll of 9 or higher.